Child Death Overview Panel

 Introduction to Child Death Overview Panels

 Whenever a child dies in Wirral the death must be reviewed by a multi-agency panel established by the Statutory Child Death Partners (the Local Authority and the Clinical Commissioning Group).
 The Partners have a statutory duty to record and review child deaths to see if there were any preventable and modifiable factors which we can learn from in order to prevent similar deaths in the future.
 Unfortunately some deaths of children can be predicted (such as those involving a terminal illness), but others may have been preventable (for example by wearing a seatbelt), and we can learn from these tragic events to protect other children.

-To fulfil the statutory child death duty every local safeguarding child board is required to establish a Child Death Overview Panel (CDOP) for their area.
+To fulfil the statutory child death duty the safeguarding partners have a Child Death Overview Panel (CDOP) for their area.
 Since 2011 Wirral has been part of the Merseyside CDOP which includes the 5 boroughs of Wirral, Knowsley, Liverpool, St. Helens and Sefton.
 Since 2020 the Isle of Man has also become part of Merseyside CDOP